The walks that locals love around Black Head, Red Head & Diamond Beach.

 - GRADE: Easy

 This 21 hectare reserve connects rainforest at Red Head and Black Head, with high conservation value vegetation.
-The track is flat and winds through tall flooded gum, swamp mahogany favoured by koalas plus an impressive stand of hard corkwood.
-The track starts midway along Black Head beach and dogs are not permitted on the track.
+This tiny patch of littoral forest is surprisingly thick and it swallows you up easily, so keep to the worn track.
+The track itself is flat and winds through tall flooded gum, swamp mahogany favoured by koalas plus an impressive stand of hard corkwood.
+The track starts midway along Black Head Beach and dogs must be kept on a leash if you are transiting through the reserve.

 4. Black Head Rainforest Reserve, Pebbly Beach and Back Beach